 In partnership with the Embassy of the United States of America, the College of Education brings together the alumni from across the globe of the International Writing Program of the Iowa State University and some National Artists for Literature in a 3-day international conference on Education, Literatures and Creative Writing.

-In its efforts to align its thinking and practice with international standards, the Teacher Education Department shall undergo the ASEAN University Network Quality Assessment at Program Level on June 26-28, 2017.
+In its efforts to align its thinking and practice with international standards, the Teacher Education Department underwent the ASEAN University Network Quality Assessment at Programme Level on June 26-28, 2017.
 Both programs were certified by the AUN for a period of five years.